br11/kotlin-magics/README.md

 And **Domain-specific Language**.

-This project is a POC for a project requiring a translation between two very similar APIs.
+This project is a POC for a project requiring a translation between two very similar APIs where the first API is running in production and the second is specified but with o date to a release in prodution.
+The intention is to use the current API but without creating a dependency to it.
-For this purpose we create one API with field names in English and another one having almost the same fields but with names in Portuguese.
+For this purpose we create one Mock API with field names in English and another one having almost the same fields but with names in Portuguese.

-Then a DSL (Domain-specific Language) was designed:.
+Then a DSL (Domain-specific Language) was designed
 1. to make the code to be short, so it's easy to write and read;
 2. to make data translation to be declarative, so it's easy to understand and modify.
-3. to make the code to be in high level of abstraction, so it's not affected by details that permanently need clarifications.
+3. to make the code to be in high level of abstraction, so it's not affected by details that permanently need clarification.

 ### See it on the fly
 #### build